 Armenia is a small country that connects Europe to Asia.
 More than 2000 years ago it was the most influential countries in the Middle East, and now is a modern country with good and talented people, ancient history, historical monuments, rich culture, traditional hospitality, delicious and healthy food, beautiful nature and safe environment.

-Armenians is one of the oldest nations in the world.
+Armenians are one of the oldest nations in the world.
 The Armenian civilization had its beginnings nearly 5,000 years ago.
-The original Armenian name for the country was Hayk, later Hayastan, translated as the land of Haik, and consisting of the name Haik and the suffix '-stan' (land).
+The original Armenian name for the country was Hayk, later Hayastan, translated as the land of Haik.
 Hayk is identified with the Sun-God Orion.